trychlos/pwix-accounts-ui/README.md

 Last, this `pwix:accounts-ui` package is able to fully configure the Meteor Accounts system it relies on, so that the application may fully subcontract the Meteor Accounts configuration to the package.

 One single configuration place for one application subsystem!

-## The most simple usage

-Just insert the template into your component `{{> acUserLogin }}` and:

-- a dropdown button will be displayed, the dropdown menu including the standard items which let the user log-in, or ask for reset his password, or sign up for a new account;

-- when logged-in, the dropdown button will display his email address, the dropdown menu including the standard items which let the user log out, change his password, or ask for receive a verification link in his mailbox if not already done.

-That's all, folks!

-Out of the box, and without any configuration, the `acUserLogin` template provides all the needed plumbing for managing the login/logout workflows, including the handling of the reset and verification links.

 ## Default synoptic